Informed Asymmetric Actor-Critic: Leveraging Privileged Signals Beyond Full-State Access: Environments

 At each time step, the agent selects an action from a discrete set of seven force-control inputs: \texttt{LEFT\_HIGH}, \texttt{LEFT\_MEDIUM}, \texttt{LEFT\_LOW}, \texttt{RIGHT\_LOW}, \texttt{RIGHT\_MEDIUM}, \texttt{RIGHT\_HIGH}, and \texttt{NONE}.
 These actions apply varying levels of acceleration to the left or right, or maintain zero acceleration.

-The environment provides a sparse, terminal reward signal: \begin{itemize} \item a reward of 1.0 for reaching the good flag, and \item a reward of -1.0 for reaching the bad flag. \end{itemize} Optimal behavior requires the agent to first locate the information flag to identify the correct goal, then apply appropriate force controls to reach the good flag while avoiding the bad one.
+The environment provides a sparse, terminal reward signal: a reward of 1.0 for reaching the good flag, and a reward of -1.0 for reaching the bad flag.

+Optimal behavior requires the agent to first locate the information flag to identify the correct goal, then apply appropriate force controls to reach the good flag while avoiding the bad one.

 \paragraph{Cleaner.} Originally designed as a two-agent cooperative task, the Cleaner environment \cite{Jiang.2021} is adapted in this work to a single-agent control problem via fully centralized training and execution.
 In this formulation, the joint actions and observations are constructed via the Cartesian product of the corresponding spaces of the two individual agents.
-The environment is a maze-like $13 \times 13$ grid-world in which two robots must collectively traverse and clean the entire area.
+The environment is a maze-like $13 \times 13$ grid-world in which two robots must collectively cover and clean the entire area.
 The task is considered complete once every non-wall cell has been visited by at least one of the agents.

 The full environment state is represented as a binary tensor of shape $13 \times 13 \times 5$, where each channel encodes the presence of: (i) a wall, (ii) a dirty cell, (iii) a cleaned cell, (iv) the first agent, and (v) the second agent.
-Each agent’s local observation is a $3 \times 3 \times 3$ binary tensor that captures the immediate neighborhood centered around the agent, including information about walls, dirty cells, and clean cells.
-As privileged input, the critic receives a $13 \times 13 \times 5$ tensor encoding the agent’s own position within the grid world, while masking out the position of the other agent by setting its corresponding cells to zero.
+Each agent's local observation is a $3 \times 3 \times 3$ binary tensor that captures the immediate neighborhood centered around the agent, including information about walls, dirty cells, and clean cells.
+As privileged input, the critic receives a $13 \times 13 \times 5$ tensor encoding the agent's own position within the grid world, while masking out the position of the other agent by setting its corresponding cells to zero.

 Each agent independently selects from four movement actions: \texttt{UP}, \texttt{DOWN}, \texttt{LEFT}, and \texttt{RIGHT}.
 In the centralized setting, where both agents are controlled jointly, the action space is the Cartesian product of the individual action sets, yielding a total of 16 composite actions.